theRealProHacker/dmg/README.md

 The software is licensed under CC BY-NC except for the directories `arab_tools` and `data` which are licensed under GPL v3.
 However, the license for `data/ner-gold-standard` is in that directory.

+# Reception

+> "The program seems almost perfect"

+> "Great work, congratulations!"

+> "I want to congratulate you and thank you.
+Many scientists and students of Islamic(-theologic) studies will profit greatly from your work"

 # Bachelor thesis

 This project is part of my bachelor thesis that will be published soon.